 Reducing mortgage-backed securities should not be that hard.
-People pay their mortgages the Federal Reserve deletes those payments from the money supply causing an equal amount gets subtracted from their balance sheet.
+People pay their mortgages, the Federal Reserve deletes those payments from the money supply, causing an equal amount to get subtracted from their balance sheet

 If the Fed does not pick up the pace and we end up in a recession before they significantly reduce their balance sheet, our economy risks morphing into a Japanese-style malaise.